Aishwaryasasanapuri/Machine-Learning-Engineer-with-Microsoft-Azure-Nanodegree-Program/Optimizing-an-ML-Pipeline-in-Azure/README.md

 This model is then compared to an Azure AutoML run.

 ## Summary
-**In 1-2 sentences, explain the problem statement: e.g "This dataset contains data about... we seek to predict..."** :- This Project aims at making a binary prediction to find whether customers will join a Bank or Not.This dataset is related to direct marketing campaigns of a Portuguese banking sector.
+ This Project aims at making a binary prediction to find whether customers will join a Bank or Not.This dataset is related to direct marketing campaigns of a Portuguese banking sector.
 The campaigns were based on phone calls.

-**In 1-2 sentences, explain the solution: e.g. "The best performing model was a ..."** :- The best performing model was a Voting Ensemble of **Xgboost classifier** using standard scaler wrapper.
-This was found using Automl feature of Azure
+The best performing model was a Voting Ensemble of **Xgboost classifier** using standard scaler wrapper.
+This was found using Automl feature of Azure.

-Files Used to perform the Analysis are
+### Files Used to perform the Analysis are

 - Train.py
 - Project.ipynb